Fidelity (2000 film): Plot

-Talented Canadian photographer Clélia (Sophie Marceau) lands a lucrative job in Paris with a tabloid called La Verite run by scandal-mongerer Rupert MacRoi (Michel Subor).
+Talented Canadian photographer Clélia lands a lucrative job in Paris with a tabloid called La Verite run by scandal-mongerer Rupert MacRoi.
 Clélia's mother once dated MacRoi years ago while working as a cabaret singer.
 Once she became pregnant with Clélia, she stopped seeing MacRoi and married Clélia's father.
 Accompanying her daughter to Paris, she tells Clélia that her strongest principle was honour, and encourages her to get married and settle down.

-In Paris Clélia gives a television interview and talks about her books of photography: a "study of absence" showing empty streets and deserted landscapes, and a study of fashion models without showing their faces.
-While taking photographs, Clélia meets Clève (Pascal Greggory), a middle-aged children's book publisher who is preparing to marry MacRoi's wealthy daughter to bolster his flagging publishing house.
+In Paris, Clélia gives a television interview and talks about her books of photography: a "study of absence" showing empty streets and deserted landscapes, and a study of fashion models without showing their faces.
+While taking photographs, Clélia meets Clève, a middle-aged children's book publisher who is preparing to marry MacRoi's wealthy daughter to bolster his flagging publishing house.
 Clève invites her back to his office where they make love.
 Afterwards, she meets Clève's brother Bernard, a Catholic bishop, and their father, very briefly.

-At the La Verite offices, Clélia finds most of her co-workers to be disillusioned - all knowing that they "earn their keep on dirt."
+At the La Verite offices, Clélia finds most of her co-workers to be disillusioned—all knowing that they "earn their keep on dirt."
 At her first assignment covering a hockey team that MacRoi recently purchased, Clélia finds herself in the team's locker room surrounded by naked players celebrating their victory.
 She takes photos.
 MacRoi is there and drags her through automatic showers to embrace her tightly.
 She says she could be his daughter.
 He still desires her, regardless.
-As he leaves McRoi asks her if she will join his family for a dinner party.
+As he leaves MacRoi asks her if she will join his family for a dinner party.
 Before she leaves, Clélia has sex with one of the players.

 At MacRoi's dinner party, Clève declares his love for Clélia before his family and fiancé, Genièvre, the sister of MacRoi.
 Genièvre responds by calling off their wedding and hitting him.
 Later that evening, following MacRoi's announcement of the purchase of Clève's publishing company, Clève's father collapses and dies.
 Clève asks Clélia never to leave him.

 Clélia and her mother move into Clève's house.
 A nun takes care of her mother and it would appear Clelia wants to fulfil her mother's wish that her daughter settle with a 'decent man' before she dies as when Cleve gives her his mother's engagement ring she accepts.
 Later, she becomes sad reading lines from a W. H. Auden poem, that mention a ghost and being lost.